a-griffiths/AutoSpec/README.md

 # AutoSpec
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1305848.svg)](https://doi.org/10.5281/zenodo.1305848)

 This software aims to provide fast, automated extraction of high quality 1D spectra from astronomical datacubes with minimal user effort.
 AutoSpec takes an IFU datacube and a simple parameter file in order to extract a 1D spectra for each object in a supplied catalogue.
 A custom designed cross-correlation algorithm helps to improve signal to noise as well as isolate sources from neighbouring contaminants.
+You can find the preprint of the science paper describing the software on the [arXiv](https://arxiv.org/abs/1807.05922).

 ## Contents